nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 - The second type of common knowledge relies on a delegated verification process, typically to a trusted authority.
 For example, science discoveries require empirical evidence in the form of peer review and result reproducibility, to be accepted as common knowledge of the science community.
 The general public does not have the ability on their own to verify the evidence, but delegates their trust to the science community.

 - The third type of common knowledge requires a trusted party, and it is pervasive in business transactions.
 For a piece of data to become common knowledge to facilitate transactions, the participants of transactions have to all trust the party that backs the data.
-For example, in a centralized exchange, transactions imply trust on the exchange, thereby the accuracy of its data feed and the fairness of its matchmaking algorithm.
+For example, in a centralized exchange, transactions imply trust on the exchange, thereby on the accuracy of its data feed and on the fairness of its matchmaking algorithm.
 In the credit card point of sale context, the consumer and the business can complete a transaction based on their mutual trust on the financial intermediaries such as banks and credit card companies.

 In the past, the common knowledge is scattered in people’s heads, and its formation requires repeated communication and confirmation.
-Today with the advancement of cryptography and distributed ledger technologies, algorithms and machines are replacing humans as the medium for the formation and storage of common knowledge.
+Today with the advancement of cryptography and distributed ledger technology, algorithms and machines are replacing humans as the medium for the formation and storage of common knowledge.
 Every piece of data in the blockchain, including digital assets and smart contracts, is a piece of common knowledge.

 Blockchain systems are common knowledge bases.
 Participating in a blockchain network implies accepting and helping validate the common knowledge in the network.
 Transactions are stored in the blockchain, together with their proofs.
 Users of the blockchain can trust the validity of the transactions, and know other users trust it too.